CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 2. Login to SD Desktop.
 On the homepage, click **SD Desktop management**.

 3. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Detach volume**.
-Confirm the operation via notification.
+Confirm the operation through the notification.

 ### Reattach a volume to a new virtual desktop